babeheim/go-firstmove/readme.md

 The total time until completion will vary by machine.

 The project is maintained by Bret Beheim (beheim@gmail.com) and is hosted at https://github.com/babeheim.

+## TODO

+- add more docstrings
+- rewrite tex into Rmd
+- remove task.timer and replace with tictoc
+- streamline the run_project script
+- reorganize project to have seperate folders for each module
+- run lintr
+- add kaya functionality?

+## Changelog

+2018-10-12: